 Shun Hing 順興茶餐廳

 $.
-Outdoor food stall (dai pai dong) with an indoor cha chaan teng around the corner that’s a local favorite for pineapple bun egg sandwiches and creamy scrambled eggs with char siu and shrimp over rice.
-Just show them photos of what you want as they don’t speak English well and there are no English menus.
+Outdoor food stall (dai pai dong) with an indoor cha chaan teng (HK-style diner) around the corner that’s a local favorite for pineapple bun egg sandwiches and creamy scrambled eggs with char siu and shrimp over rice.
+Just show them photos of what you want as they don’t speak English well

 Eat this: scrambled eggs over rice with char siu and shrimp (skip the beef as I find it’s always a bit chewy), pineapple bun egg sandwich